Meet the Other Phone. Child-safe in minutes.

 Best family hotels in Cape Town for sun, sea and safari

 Cape Town has a well-deserved, family-friendly reputation.
 Many of the city’s hotels, resorts and guest houses are extra accommodating to parents travelling with kids.
-Here’s the 10 best family hotels in Cape Town if you’re planning a trip here.
+Here are the best family hotels in Cape Town if you’re planning a trip south.

 Looking for a magical getaway?
 There’s no better place than Cape Town - there’s sun, sea, safari and winelands, all within driving distance.
-Located at the southern tip of Africa, Cape Town is a 12-hour flight from London, but definitely worth the journey.
+Located at the southern tip of Africa, Cape Town is a 12-hour flight from the UK, but definitely worth the journey.

-To help you plan your visit here, we have selected 10 of the best child-friendly hotels in and around Cape Town, ranging from the sumptuous to the affordable.
+To help you plan your visit here, we have selected the best child-friendly hotels in and around Cape Town, ranging from the sumptuous to the affordable.

 All of them are family-friendly, and some have facilities especially designed for kids.
 If you’re looking for a more relaxed and independent atmosphere check out Cape Town’s bed and breakfasts.